Skip to main content

 Project background

-Ipswich City Council is seeking community feedback on whether the Nicholas Street Precinct Carpark should retain its current name or be renamed to “Tulmur Place Carpark”.
+Ipswich City Council thanks everyone who took the time to provide feedback on whether the Nicholas Street Precinct Carpark should retain its current name or be renamed 'Tulmur Place Carpark'.

-The carpark was named Nicholas Street Precinct Carpark when it opened in 2021, which reflects its location within the broader redeveloped Nicholas Street Precinct.
-Tulmur Place, the civic square above the carpark, is one of the key public spaces within the Precinct.
+The Nicholas Street Precinct Carpark was named when it opened in 2021, reflecting its location within the broader redeveloped Nicholas Street Precinct.
+Tulmur Place, the civic square located above the carpark, is one of the key public spaces within the precinct.

 Past engagement